privateprep/coding-space-website/src/pages/programs/summer-camps.md

           - title: Weekly Progress Reports
             content: Parents stay in the loop with updates on their child’s achievements and growth.
+          - title: Project Showcase
+            content: Campers share their favorite projects every Friday at 2:30 PM in a special showcase.
+Parents and guardians are welcome to attend!
     rightComponent:
       - type: boxWithLogo
         bgColor: "#faf6ee"